 Kuwait formed a ministerial committee to handle an international court ruling that ordered the Gulf state to pay $2.16 billion in damages to Dow Chemical Co.
-(DOW), according to a Cabinet statement.
+(DOW:US), according to a Cabinet statement.

 The committee, headed by the finance minister, will also seek to “minimize losses and damages” as a result of the ruling, according to the statement, released after the Council of Ministers’ weekly meeting yesterday.